 - 1. Liabilities at fair value through profit or loss: Liabilities are classified in this category when they are incurred principally for the purpose of selling or repurchasing in the near term (trading liabilities) or are derivatives (except for a derivative that is a designated and effective hedging instrument) or have been classified in this category because the conditions are met to use the "fair value option" and it is used.
 Financial guarantee contracts if significant are initially recognised at fair value and are subsequently measured at the greater of (a) the amount determined in accordance with FRS 37 and (b) the amount initially recognised less, where appropriate, cumulative amortisation recognised in accordance with FRS 18.
-All changes in fair value relating to liabilities at fair value through profit or loss are charged to profit or loss as incurred.
-As at end of the reporting year, there were no financial liabilities classified in this category. - Other financial liabilities: All liabilities, which have not been classified in the previous category fall into this residual category.
+All changes in fair value relating to liabilities at fair value through profit or loss are charged to profit or loss as incurred. - 2.
+Other financial liabilities: All liabilities, which have not been classified in the previous category fall into this residual category.
 These liabilities are carried at amortised cost using the effective interest method.
 Trade and other payables and borrowings are usually classified in this category.
 Items classified within current trade and other payables are not usually re-measured, as the obligation is usually known with a high degree of certainty and settlement is short-term.